dctelf/dctelf.github.io/_posts/2025-01-25-certificate-revocation1.md

 There do appear to be some posts discussing approaches to widespread adoption of must-staple (e.g. [this post from Scott Helme on a softer introduction approach through `expect-staple`](https://scotthelme.co.uk/designing-a-new-security-header-expect-staple/) ) around the 2017 period, but it does seem like the broader ecosystem around OCSP (and similarly must-staple) is dying away as of late 2024/early 2025 - e.g. [https://letsencrypt.org/2024/12/05/ending-ocsp/](https://letsencrypt.org/2024/12/05/ending-ocsp/).

+## Summary

+- CRLs are CA-signed lists of revoked certificate serial numbers, distributed via URLs embedded in the `crlDistributionPoints` certificate extension.
+Clients must download, verify the CRL signature, and search for the certificate serial number — a process complicated by the potentially large size of CRL files.
+- OCSP provides per-certificate revocation status via a CA-operated responder, returning a signed response.
+It improves on CRLs for timeliness but introduces privacy concerns (the CA learns which services a client connects to) and a reliability dependency on the CA's infrastructure.
+- OCSP stapling moves the OCSP query from client to service: the service periodically fetches and caches the signed OCSP response and serves it alongside the certificate, avoiding the privacy and reliability problems of direct client queries.
+- OCSP must-staple adds an extension to the certificate asserting that clients must receive a stapled OCSP response — any failure to provide one should be treated as an error rather than silently ignored.
+- Neither CRL nor OCSP has proven fully reliable in practice.
+Browsers have moved toward vendor-managed distribution of revocation data, covered in part 2.
+The underlying challenge is that all revocation mechanisms are attempts to shorten the window between a certificate being compromised and clients learning about it in advance of the certificate expiring.

 ## Prevalent approach as of Jan 2025